GovTechStackSG/working-with-containers/README.md

 # Working with Containers

+Please click here for the [Working with Containers - Slides](Working%20with%20Containers.pdf).

 In this module, we cover working with Containers, using the popular Docker container runtime.

 ## Learning Objectives